23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 17. Mountain climbing is forbidden in Bhutan but available in Nepal

-Visiting Bhutan in low season, you will not only get a lower MDP, but also experience a peaceful atmosphere without crowds.
+Visiting Bhutan in the low season, you will not only get a lower MDP, but also experience a peaceful atmosphere without crowds.

 19. The travel budget in Nepal is more flexible than in Bhutan